mnakai1/cell_status_repository/README.md

 # cell_status_repository
 Creates files that hold information associated with cell type and flask number, such as if you've checked the cells, if you've split them, the split ratio, cell count, and comments.
 All data is stored in a txt in csv format.

+# Instructions for first time startup:
+You should be asked to enter the name of your first cell line